honganqi/GenshinWishOnStreamGUI/README.md

 # Genshin Impact: Wish On Stream GUI
+## ⚠ This repository has been included in the main script and will no longer be updated.
+You may go to the main project at [honganqi/GenshinWishOnStream](https://github.com/honganqi/GenshinWishOnStream).
 This is the GUI frontend to the Genshin Impact: Wish On Stream browser script meant for Twitch channel point rewards.
 You may also get the bundle with the script already included.